IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 }
 ```

-Abstraction is also very important when naming your map keys.
-Choose abstractions
+A little abstraction is also very important when naming your map keys.
+Choose
-that allow the ability to scale.
-The scale you choose doesn't necessarily matter,
+abstractions that allow the ability to scale.
+The scale you choose doesn't
-as long as it's clearly understood by others.
+necessarily matter, as long as it's clearly understood by others.
 Some examples:

 - `fastest, faster, fast, slow, slower, slowest`
 - `largest, larger, large, small, smaller, smallest`